krzemienski/awesome-from-stars/README.md

 * [blackjack4494/yt-dlc](https://github.com/blackjack4494/yt-dlc): media downloader and library for various sites.
 * [yt-dlp/yt-dlp](https://github.com/yt-dlp/yt-dlp): A youtube-dl fork with additional features and fixes
 * [jmf1988/ytdash](https://github.com/jmf1988/ytdash): A command line tool for GNU/Linux written in python designed mainly to search and/or play live streams from YouTube with focus on latency by using DASH protocol and an impercetible bandwidth-adaptive video quality change algorithm.
+* [fe80Grau/ytdlp2STRM](https://github.com/fe80Grau/ytdlp2STRM): A little script to serve Youtube / Twitch / Crunchyroll videos without storage it.
+Uses yt-dlp HTTP data throught Flask and dynamic URLs.
+We can use this dynamic URLs to set STRM files.
 * [Aveek-Saha/ytdx](https://github.com/Aveek-Saha/ytdx): Download audio from YouTube videos
 * [deepjyoti30/ytmdl](https://github.com/deepjyoti30/ytmdl): A simple app to get songs from YouTube in mp3 format with artist name, album name etc from sources like iTunes, Spotify, LastFM, Deezer, Gaana etc.
 * [ericm/yup](https://github.com/ericm/yup): Arch Linux AUR Helper with ncurses functionality and better searching and sorting